Ryan Reynolds Jokes About Being 'Mr. Lively,' Praises His 'Best Friend' Wife Blake Lively

 Ryan Reynolds and Blake Lively have been married for almost six years now, but it sounds as if they still have plenty of magic in their relationship.
-He is doing a lot of press right now with his new movie Deadpool 2 premiering on Friday and he’s used his interviews to praise his wife on multiple occasions.
+He is doing a lot of press right now with his new movie Deadpool 2, which premieres on Friday, and he’s using his interviews to praise his wife on multiple occasions.

 In an interview with Vanity Fair, Ryan Reynolds said that wife Blake Lively has made his life immeasurably better.
 He noted that she’s his best friend and Reynolds added that she is the best thing that has ever happened to him.
-Ryan also shared that the importance of family is what led him to do Deadpool 2, though he did joke about how he’s still incredibly immature and the film showcases both his immaturity and his commitment to family.
+Ryan also shared that the importance of family is what led him to do Deadpool 2, though he did joke about how he’s still incredibly immature, and the film showcases both his immaturity and his commitment to family.

 Reynolds is certainly a huge movie star on his own, but Lively has built a significant brand for herself as well.
 Entertainment Tonight shares that he didn’t mind a recent dig that he is “Mr. Lively,” and he said he’s actually happy about such a thing.

-The “Mr. Lively” joke came as a good-natured dig from the stars of Book Club, the movie featuring Jane Fonda, Diane Keaton, Mary Steenburgen, and Candice Bergen that is opening on Friday alongside Deadpool 2.
+The “Mr. Lively” joke came as a good-natured dig from the stars of Book Club, the movie featuring Jane Fonda, Diane Keaton, Mary Steenburgen, and Candice Bergen, that is opening on Friday alongside Deadpool 2.
 In response, Ryan said that he’s Mr. Lively all the time and adds that it’s the best gig.

 Hey @vancityreynolds – You’re not the only one that kills in a tight little red outfit.
 We’ll show you ours if you show us yours.